Igor-Minarkov/facebook-clone/README.md

 There is a Facebook feed that is working property, and I have used the google firebase backend for this.
 I have created a simple log in component, with google auth (only, for example, it doesn't work on refresh).
 The style is made with flex and material UI, to make it nice and smooth.
 The naming of the classes is made in correlation with BEM convention.

 Technologies and frameworks:
-React Js/ hooks and context api
+React Js/ hooks and context api,
-Material Ui
+Material Ui,
-Firebase backend
+Firebase backend,
 Google auth

 # Getting Started with Create React App